neicnordic/sensitive-data-archive/docs/rfcs/0002-separate-visa-authorization-service.md

 ## Open Questions

-The first three block promotion (see the
-[direction currently favoured](#direction-currently-favoured)); the rest are ordered roughly by how much they change the outcome, with the questions the direction has made moot at the end.
+Two block promotion, the failure semantics and the measurement (see the [direction currently favoured](#direction-currently-favoured)); the rest are ordered roughly by how much they change the outcome, with the questions the direction has made moot at the end.